fewbits/csv-to-yaml/README.md

 ## About

-This is very basic Shell Script thar converts a transposed CSV file to a beautiful YAML ;)
+This is very basic Shell Script that converts a transposed CSV file to a beautiful YAML ;)

 ## Dependencies

-I guess you only need `bash`.
+- `bash`
+- `yamllint` (*Package Manager* or `pip`)

 ## Example

 The `csv-to-yaml.sh` script works in a very simple way.
-You just need to pass the path of a CSV file as the first argument of the script, and the output will a YAML file with the same name of the CSV, but with the `.yml` extention instead of `.csv`.
+You just need to pass the path of a CSV file as the first argument of the script, and the output will be a YAML file with the same name of the CSV, but with the `.yml` extention instead of `.csv`.

 ### Input